Single-frame super-resolution via Sparse Point Optimization: Results

 \subsection{Applications in Subcellular Structural Imaging}

 To evaluate the broad applicability of the SPOT, we applied it to raw images of cytoskeleton, mitochondria, and lysosome.
 Detailed microscope settings and sample preparation are described in the \textquotedbl Methods\textquotedbl~section.
 Fig.~\ref{T2}a shows an overview of the cytoskeletal structures, with magnified views of the white-box region shown in Fig.~\ref{T2}b and \ref{T2}c.
-The Airyscan raw image (top, Fig.~\ref{T2}b) shows lower resolution and SNR than the SIM raw image (bottom, Fig.~\ref{T2}b).
-After SRB-SPOT processing (middle, Fig.~\ref{T2}b), a ring-like filopodial structure is revealed (white arrow), consistent with the feature observed in the SIM raw image (bottom, Fig.~\ref{T2}b), confirming its actual presence.
-SIM raw image (top, Fig.~\ref{T2}c) is further processed with SRB-SPOT, revealing additional fine structural details indicated by colored arrows (middle, Fig.~\ref{T2}c).
-To verify their existence, we used a low-level processing version of the SIM image (bottom, Fig.~\ref{T2}c), which retains defocus information from adjacent planes.
-By comparing the middle and bottom images in Fig.~\ref{T2}c, we confirm that these resolved structures (middle, Fig.~\ref{T2}c) are not artifacts introduced by SPOT processing.
+The Airyscan raw image (left, Fig.~\ref{T2}b) shows lower resolution and SNR than the SIM raw image (right, Fig.~\ref{T2}b).
+After SRB-SPOT processing (middle, Fig.~\ref{T2}b), a ring-like filopodial structure is revealed (white arrow), consistent with the feature observed in the SIM raw image (right, Fig.~\ref{T2}b), confirming its actual presence.
+SIM raw image (left, Fig.~\ref{T2}c) is further processed with SRB-SPOT, revealing additional fine structural details indicated by roman numerals (middle, Fig.~\ref{T2}c).
+To verify their existence, we used a low-level processing version of the SIM image (right, Fig.~\ref{T2}c), which retains defocus information from adjacent planes.
+By comparing the middle and right images in Fig.~\ref{T2}c, we confirm that these resolved structures (middle, Fig.~\ref{T2}c) are not artifacts introduced by SPOT processing.
+The intensity profile of SIM-LowProcessing also suggests the presence of these separated structures (Fig. 2d).
 This cross-validation demonstrates that SPOT can effectively resolve real features, rather than simply enhancing image sharpness.

-Fig.~\ref{T2}d shows an overview of mitochondrial structures.
-The SRB-SPOT processed Airyscan image (bottom, Fig.~\ref{T2}d) shows that defocused signals are effectively removed, in contrast to the Airyscan raw image (top, Fig.~\ref{T2}d).
-SPOT assumes a single and definite size of the PSF (Supplementary Note 1.1).
-However, the original images may have a variety of PSFs.
-As a result, the processed images become more like a \textquotedbl slice\textquotedbl.
-Magnified views of the white-box region in Fig.~\ref{T2}d are shown in Fig.~\ref{T2}e and \ref{T2}f.
-In Fig.~\ref{T2}e, SIM images before and after SPOT processing are compared.
-The dashed-box region is magnified in the inset, where a blue line profile is plotted in Fig.~\ref{T2}g, showing a peak-to-peak distance of 27 nm.
-Fig.~\ref{T2}f shows Airyscan images before and after SRB-SPOT processing.
+Fig.~\ref{T2}e shows an overview of mitochondrial structures.
+The SRB-SPOT processed Airyscan image (bottom, Fig.~\ref{T2}e) shows that defocused signals are effectively removed, in contrast to the Airyscan raw image (top, Fig.~\ref{T2}e).
+Magnified views of the white-box region in Fig.~\ref{T2}e are shown in Fig.~\ref{T2}f and \ref{T2}g.
+In Fig.~\ref{T2}f, SIM images before and after SPOT processing are compared.
+The dashed-box region is further enlarged in the inset, and the corresponding intensity profile along the blue line is plotted in Fig.~\ref{T2}h, revealing a peak-to-peak distance of 27 nm.
+Fig.~\ref{T2}g shows the corresponding comparison for Airyscan images before and after SRB-SPOT processing.